cs-98/open-ai-rocket-league-bot/README.md

-# Hack Technology / Project Attempted
+# Exploration of the Python API RLGym

 ## What technology you wanted to explore

-I wanted to explore the python API RLGym which tries to make it easier to treat the Rocket League environment as a Machine Learning .
-It is an api that connects with the game and attempts to control the speed of the physics engine in-game as well as
+I wanted to explore the python API RLGym which is an api that makes it easier to interact with the Rocket League game environment and code an ai using reinforcement learning.
+It is an api that connects with the game and attempts to control the speed of the physics engine in-game to make reinforcement learning faster and creating an ai a bit more of a phesible task.

 ## What you thought you might need the technology for